Frequently Asked Questions About Summer Camp

 14. Are You Having Any Open Houses?

 Yes.
-Our next open house for the 2017 summer camp season is Sunday, March 19 at Zuma
+Our next two open house for the 2017 summer camp season are Sunday, April 30 at

-will come to your location to discuss the Aloha Beach Camp program with your friends, family
+discuss the Aloha Beach Camp program with your friends, family or co-workers, and you'll

 15. Where is the Camp Located?